RetroDECK/ES-DE/FAQ-ANDROID.md

 ## ES-DE takes a very long time to start, is there a way to improve this?

-Unfortunately disk I/O performance on Android leaves a lot to be desired compared to desktop operating systems.
+Unfortunately disk I/O performance on Android is not on par with desktop operating systems.
 Google has prioritized other things over performance which leads to disk speed being poor overall on this operating system.
-The main offender is the choice of FAT filesystems such as exFAT for external storage which offer very poor performance for some file operations on which ES-DE relies heavily.
-Generally speaking a small to medium ROM collection can normally be placed on a FAT-formatted device such as an SD card but the ES-DE directory and more importantly the _downloaded_media_ directory should always be placed on internal storage.
-For large game collections ES-DE could turn borderline unusable if the ES-DE directory is placed on an SD card or USB memory stick.
-It's also possible to enable the _Only show games from gamelist.xml files_ option in the _Other settings_ menu to skip checking for game files on startup, but this has multiple implications such as what's displayed inside ES-DE not necessarily reflecting reality any longer.
+The main issue is the choice of FAT filesystems such as exFAT for external storage which offer very poor performance for some file operations on which ES-DE relies heavily.
+The SAF/MediaStore layer also adds a lot of overhead.
+Generally speaking a small to medium ROM collection can be placed on a FAT-formatted device such as an SD card, but it's recommended to place the ES-DE directory and more importantly the _downloaded_media_ directory on internal storage.
+For large game collections ES-DE could turn borderline unusable if the _downloaded_media_ directory is placed on an SD card or on a USB memory stick.
+This seems to be quite device-dependent though and on some devices performance is still acceptable, so you'll need to test it.

+One possible improvement to startup times is to enable the _Only show games from gamelist.xml files_ option in the _Other settings_ menu to skip checking for game files on startup, but this has multiple implications such as what's displayed inside ES-DE not necessarily reflecting reality any longer.
 And obviously you'll need gamelist.xml entries for all games you want to show up inside ES-DE.
 So this option is really a last resort and is generally only recommended for testing purposes.

+Another option that could speed up startup times under some circumstances is disabling the _Enable theme variant triggers_ setting in the _UI settings_ menu.
+But whether this has a tangible effect depends on the theme used and to what extent there is scraped media available for your game systems.

+Finally, if you keep directories containing texture packs and similar inside your game system folders then these can slow down the startup considerably.
+To exclude scanning of any such directory you can place a file named `noload.txt` inside the folder and it will get completely skipped on startup.

 In summary huge game collections are discouraged on Android due to limitations in the operating system itself.
 Setting up a collection of tens of thousands of games is for sure achievable with ES-DE on Linux, macOS or Windows but it's not really feasible on Android.

-## On game launch RetroArch runs an old game instead of the one I just selected, how do I prevent this?
+## On game launch the emulator runs an old game instead of the one I just selected, how do I prevent this?

-There is a video on the official ES-DE YouTube channel on how to configure RetroArch correctly so that it quits completely when you're exiting a game:\
+You need to exit the game every time you stop playing, by doing this everything will work correctly.
+Pressing the home button or manually navigating back to ES-DE without exiting the game is equivalent to pressing "Alt+tab" on a desktop operating system, i.e. the game will still run.
+The difference from desktop operating systems is that Android pauses the game if you switch away from its window so it may seem like it has closed down, although it actually hasn't.
+While the procedure to fully exit a game differs between emulators there's a video on the official ES-DE YouTube channel on how to configure RetroArch correctly so that it quits completely when you're exiting a game:\
 https://www.youtube.com/watch?v=k5WWacfIn6Y

 ## What type of Android devices are supported